godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_volumetric_fog_density()      |
 +-----------+-----------------------------------+

-The base density of the volumetric fog.
-Set this to the lowest density you want to have globally.
+The base *exponential* density of the volumetric fog.
+Set this to the lowest density you want to have globally. :ref:`FogVolume<class_FogVolume>`\ s can be used to add to or subtract from this density in specific areas.
+Fog rendering is exponential as in real life.

+A value of ``0.0`` disables global volumetric fog while allowing :ref:`FogVolume<class_FogVolume>`\ s to display volumetric fog in specific areas.

 ----